elliotlarson/dev-notes/docker-learning-notes.md

 ## Docker ToDos

-[ ] Figure out how to integrate CI
+[x] Figure out how to integrate CI
 [ ] Figure out how to add selenium specs
-[ ] Work with Ubuntu base images instead to try it out [ ] Learn how to use the swarm secrets.
+[x] Work with Ubuntu base images instead to try it out [ ] Learn how to use the swarm secrets.
 What's better, Rails secrets or swarm... or both [ ] Add Git sha for current commit to container
 [ ] What to do with logging.
 Does log rotate need to be hooked up?
 What's the process for viewing historical logs.
 How do we send logs to third party logging service?
-[ ] When you deploy an updated image to a server, the old ones remain.
+[x] When you deploy an updated image to a server, the old ones remain.
 Is this going to run the server out of space or is it going to remove older images after a time?
 [ ] How do you setup a recurring task, like a cron job?
 Do we create a cron container or do we use the system's crontab to run one off swarm services?
-[ ] Swarm stack deploy rollback if something goes wrong [ ] Figure out how to setup Nginx service proxying to Rails application services in the swarm
+[ ] Swarm stack deploy rollback if something goes wrong [ ] Figure out how to setup Nginx service proxying to Rails application services in the swarm [ ] Multi-stage builds

 ## Stack deploy weirdness